grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 <Blockquote mod="note">

-xk6-disruptor is intended for systems running in kubernetes.
+xk6-disruptor is intended for systems running in Kubernetes.
 Other platforms are not supported at this time.

 </Blockquote>